All-star

 An all-star team is a group of people all having a high level of performance in their field.
 Originating in sports, it has since drifted into vernacular and has been borrowed heavily by the entertainment industry.

+Sports

+Sports leagues often organize annual all-star games, an exhibition game aiming to pit top players against each other.
+Typically, the games are held between teams representing a league's conferences, divisions, or nationality (such as domestic players against international players), with the exact rosters determined by either the league, a public poll, or a "draft" process involving honorary captains.

 Entertainment

 Cinema

 The term "all star" is also used in films, often used as a form of publicity gimmick to promote the cast of a movie in which a number of high-profile actors appear, sometimes merely in cameo roles.
 An archetype is the 1956 version of Around the World in 80 Days.

 Television

-In a similar vein to sporting events, some reality television franchises (such as Dancing with the Stars, Survivor ,' and RuPaul's Drag Race)' have held all-star seasons featuring notable contestants from previous seasons, such as champions, contestants popular among viewers, and notable contestants from international versions of the franchise.
+In a similar vein to sporting events, some reality television franchises (such as America's Got Talent, Dancing with the Stars, Survivor,' and RuPaul's Drag Race)' have held all-star seasons featuring notable contestants from previous seasons, such as champions, contestants popular among viewers, and notable contestants from international versions of the franchise.
 These can include entire seasons where the alumni compete against each other, or a spin-off competition with a different format.
-One such example—Survivor: Winners at War— where to celebrate the 40th season and 20th anniversary of the American version, featured 20 winners from past seasons competing for an increased cash prize of $2,000,000.
-Most of its challenges were also reprised from the seasons that the cast members had originally competed in.'
-Another, example is the Australia V The World edition of Australian Survivor - in which players from the Australian version of Survivor competed against players from other versions of the show.
+One such example—Survivor: Winners at War—marked the 40th season and 20th anniversary of the American version by featuring 20 winners from past seasons competing for an increased $2,000,000 prize, and incorporating challenges from seasons that its contestants had previously participated in.'
+Survivor 50 similarly marked the 50th season and 25th anniversary by featuring both all-star contestants, as well as aspects and twists of the season being determined by online polls.

+Another type of all-star format involves alumni from a domestic version competing against or among a team of alumni from international versions.
+Australian Ninja Warrior conducted a similar "State of Origin" special inspired by the State of Origin series in rugby league, consisting of five teams of alumni representing Australia's states.

-Sometimes, all-star crossovers may be organized between contestants of multiple reality formats; the MTV series The Challenge was originally a competition spin-off of its reality shows The Real World and Road Rules, but later seasons began to increasingly include alumni from other popular reality series such as The Amazing Race, Big Brother, Love Island, Survivor as well as those who debuted directly on The Challenge.
-Simularly, the American version of The Traitors features a cast largely of former Realty TV Personalities.
+Sometimes, all-star crossovers may be organized between contestants of multiple reality formats; the MTV series The Challenge was originally a competition spin-off of its reality shows The Real World and Road Rules, and has traditionally featured cast members from both.
+Later seasons began to also include alumni from other MTV reality franchises such as Are You the One?, Ex on the Beach, and Geordie Shore, and the show eventually expanded to incorporate alumni from non-MTV reality series as well.